Early Childhood Education

 New and existing Child Care Providers can now use Provider Self Service (PSS) to apply for or renew child care licensing, submit online attendance invoices, update provider profiles, and much more.
 Find out more about Provider Self Services.

 All certified child care providers in Pennsylvania are subject to an annual inspection of the facility.
 A certification representative with the Office of Child Development and Early Learning will conduct a renewal inspection of the facility at least once every 12 months.

 Upon completion of the inspection, the provider will be notified of the Department's findings on an inspection summary report.
 Please see the following video for more information on what to expect during the renewal inspection process

-Becoming an Early Intervention
+Become an Early Intervention Service Provider

 Interested parties should approach the County EI program and express an interest in becoming an Early Intervention provider.
 The County EI program will assure that interested parties meet state-approved/recognized certification or licensing requirements and that the required pre-service training requirements are met.
 Interested parties must obtain the necessary background clearances, including child abuse and criminal history clearances.
 Potential waiver providers must complete a Provider Agreement for Participation in the Medical Assistance program for Early Interventions services in the Infants, Toddlers and Families Waiver.

 Family Child Care: What to Expect In an Inspection